 The Restoration award will be presented for a restoration that results from not only impressive technical expertise but also a significant amount of research and sensitivity to the vehicle and its history.
 The judges will be looking for evidence of a dedication and determination to learn as much as possible about the subject’s provenance, and for an immaculately-documented research and restoration process, combined with world-class skills, resulting in a sensitive restoration that is entirely appropriate to the vehicle concerned.
 The restoration must be UK based.
 It can have been started at any point but must have been completed during the year ending 30 September 2023.

 Aimed at rising stars aged between 18 and 30 who are going above and beyond and building their future in Britain’s historic motoring world.
 This is a vibrant industry and it’s vital that future generations who are making an exceptional contribution within their organisation are recognised.
 There is a wide remit for this category - from apprentices to club officials through to event organisers, journalists, photographers, restorers and classic car dealers.
 Think laterally - the possibilities are endless!

-In addition to the above categories, the Club will present the Royal Automobile Club Lifetime Award, to recognise an individual who has, in the opinion of the Club, made an outstanding contribution to British motoring history and heritage, or to the British historic motoring and motor racing movement, across many years.
+In addition to the categories listed above, the Club will present the Royal Automobile Club Lifetime Achievement Award, to recognise an individual who has, in the opinion of the Club, made an outstanding contribution to British motoring history and heritage, or to the British historic motoring and motor racing movement, across many years.